-In this section, we study the RWA problem for k-allowable traffic for a torus topology.
+In this section, we present an on-line RWA algorithm for k-allowable traffic in a torus network.
 We shall consider only the cases in which all the k_i 's are equal to some integer k.
 For convenience, we refer to the k-allowable traffic in which all the k_i 's are equal to k as symmetric k-allowable traffic.
-The RWA problem for general k-allowable traffic remains to be investigated in the future.

-Consider an $R \times C$ torus topology with N nodes, where N = RC and $R \ge C$.
-Let L_k be the minimum number of wavelengths which, if provided in each fiber, can support symmetric k-allowable traffic given full wavelength conversion at all nodes.
-Note that L_k is the number of wavelengths used to support any traffic matrix in the symmetric k-allowable set.
+Consider an $R \times C$ torus network with N nodes, where N = RC and $R \ge C$.
+If R < C, we can reverse the roles of columns and rows and the following discussion remains valid.
+Let L_k and W_k be the minimum number of wavelengths which, if provided in each fiber, can support symmetric k-allowable traffic with and without wavelength conversion respectively.
+Note that L_k and W_k are the numbers of wavelengths used to support any traffic matrix in the symmetric k-allowable set.
 Thus, for a specific traffic matrix, we may need fewer wavelengths than in the worst case.
-We first derive a lower bound on L_k .
+In [20], it was shown that L_k and W_k are bounded by